zhongwencool/get-emqx-guard-pro/docs/EMQX-Guard-Pro/00-introduction.md

 ## Are These Challenges Familiar?

-- 🤔 "How do I know if my MQTT broker is running optimally?"
+- 🤔 How do I know if my MQTT broker is running optimally?
-- 😰 "What if someone changes critical EMQX configurations without notice?"
+- 😰 What if someone changes critical EMQX configurations without notice?
-- 💭 "Am I following MQTT security best practices?"
+- 💭 Am I following MQTT security best practices?
-- 🔍 "How can I detect potential issues before they affect my IoT devices?"
+- 🔍 How can I detect potential issues before they affect my IoT devices?
-- ⚡ "Why did my MQTT connection suddenly drop?"
+- ⚡ Why did my MQTT connection suddenly drop?

 If you've faced any of these questions, you're not alone.
 While EMQX is powerful and reliable, managing a production MQTT infrastructure comes with its unique challenges.